 Thunderdoming

-A lot of project frameworks look like theatre to me.
-Theatre’s fine and all, but it’s not my job.
+A lot of project frameworks look goofy to me.

 I have my own “framework”, called “Thunderdome Kanban”.